Find out everything you need to know about St. Croix's beaches

 The weather here is usually 88 degrees, mostly sunny, 10% chance of rain.
 This is the forecast most days for the Caribbean in general.
 BUT, we know that the temperature does change, some days are rainy, and yes, some days are hotter than others.

 Is there a hospital on island?
 What if there’s an emergency?

 There is a hospital on St. Croix offering both standard and emergency medical care.
-The Governor Juan F. Luis Hospital is located mid-island near the Sunny Isle Shopping Center.
+The Governor Juan F. Luis Hospital is located mid-island near the Sunny Isles Shopping Center.
 If you require emergency attention, there is an emergency room at the hospital.
+There are also several Urgent Care centers for lesser emergencies.
 If your medical needs cannot be addressed on St. Croix, your professional physician will make a recommendation for you to go to Puerto Rico or to the nearest U.S. location for treatment.